 The very first item to be created in ON!Track are the workers, as they are needed to further create locations and then assets.
-The only mandatory information to create a worker via API is the first and last name; but more details can be added, such as designation, identification details, contact information, and certificates.
-Not all available data fields in ON!Track are, for the moment, part of the worker API endpoint; refer to the API documentation for the worker to have a detailed overview.
-No worker certificate or attachment can, for now, be added via API.
+The only mandatory information to create a worker via API is the first and last name but more details can be added such as designation, identification details, contact information and certificates.
+Not all available data fields in ON!Track are part of the worker API endpoint refer to the API documentation for the worker to have a detailed overview.
+No worker certificate or attachment can be added via API.

 By default, all workers created via API will not be given ON!Track’s application access, that can be granted by editing the worker’s detail from ON!Track, as shown in the example below:

 Workers in the testing account The application access to workers can be given only from a productive account.
 This operation is not allowed from a testing account.